slint-ui/slint/README.md

 Feel free to join [Github discussions](https://github.com/slint-ui/slint/discussions) for general chat or questions.
 Use [Github issues](https://github.com/slint-ui/slint/issues) to report public suggestions or bugs.

-To contact us privately send an email to info@slint-ui.com
+We chat in [our Mattermost instance](https://chat.slint-ui.com) where you are welcome to listen in or ask your questions.

-For chat, we also have [our Mattermost instance](https://chat.slint-ui.com)
+You can of course also tweet at [@slint-ui](https://twitter.com/slint_ui) or contact us privately via email to [info@slint-ui.com](mailto://info@slint-ui.com).